adobe/react-native-acpmedia/sample/ReactNativeBasicPlayerSample/README.md

 > 1. Code is implemented in React Native js file. (reactNativeBasicPlayerSample/App.js)

-> 2. Core, Analytics and Media extensions are registered
+> 2. Core, Analytics and Media extensions are registered on native platforms

 > 3. App can be run on Android and iOS platforms